ShubhamK-Yadav/Darwin-Project-FL/README.md

   -gpu 0
 ```

-Options:
+**Options:**

--- -w: Path to the workspace
+- -w: Path to the workspace
--- -n: Number of clients
+- -n: Number of clients
--- -t: Number of training rounds
+- -t: Number of training rounds
--- -gpu: GPU to use for training
+- -gpu: GPU to use for training

 6. Inference: Detection Phase
 After training completes, you’ll get FL_global_model.pt from the server within workspace.
 Use this model for inference: